TO A VILLAGE CALLED EMMAUS

 "The echo of Jesus drifts into dreams--"

-Helmed by lead commissioner Dr. Craig Jessop and the American Festival Chorus and Orchestra, To A Village Called Emmaus is a new (in-progress) 50-minute oratorio by librettist Glen Nelson and composer Ethan Wickman that tells the compelling story of the events in the week after Christ's resurrection.
+Helmed by lead commissioner Dr. Craig Jessop and the American Festival Chorus and Orchestra, To A Village Called Emmaus is a new 40-minute oratorio by librettist Glen Nelson and composer Ethan Wickman that tells the compelling story of the events in the week after Christ's resurrection.
 The text draws from the Gospel of Luke, using multiple translations and original poetry to embrace many faith traditions.
 The audience joins with the unwitting disciples as they discover the origins and identity of their divine, fellow traveler.

 Glen Nelson, librettist